-I shall begin with those recited by St. Remy, in his memoirs of artillery, Vol. I. page 69; where he tells us, that pieces of cannon of the customary calibres, all of them ten feet in length, pointed at $45^{\circ}$ and loaded with two thirds of the weight of the bullet in powder, ranged thus.
+I shall begin with those recited by St. Remy in his memoirs of artillery Vol. I. page 69; where he tells us, that pieces of cannon of the customary calibres, all of them to feet in length, pointed at 45° and loaded with two thirds of the weight of the bullet in powder, ranged thus.